kafai-yip/kafai-yip.github.io/_pages/papers-and-talks.md

 - [Converbs and adverbial clauses: a case study in Cantonese](https://lingbuzz.net/lingbuzz/006569).
 Submitted.

 - [Hyper-raising, evidentiality, and phase deactivation](https://lingbuzz.net/lingbuzz/006471).
-Under review, *Natural Language and Linguistic Theory*. [with [Tommy Tsz-Ming LEE](https://tszminglee.github.io/)]
+In revision, *Natural Language and Linguistic Theory*. [with [Tommy Tsz-Ming LEE](https://tszminglee.github.io/)]

+- An agreement analysis of temporal converbs in Cantonese.
+In prep.

+- Partial deletion at word level: discontinuous predicates in Cantonese.
+In prep. [with [Tommy Tsz-Ming LEE](https://tszminglee.github.io/) & [Sheila Shu-Laam CHAN](https://sheilaslchan.github.io/)]

 - [Unversal concord as syntactic agreement](https://ling.auf.net/lingbuzz/006299).
 To appear in *UPenn Working Papers in Linguistics*.